ahmetvarol/CrudBuster/CrudBuster/README.md

 # CrudBuster
-Automatic CRUD Endpoint Generator for ASP.NET Core Minimal APIs (Beta)
+An automatic CRUD endpoint generator for ASP.NET Core Minimal APIs that scans your project's entities and automatically generates corresponding CRUD (Create, Read, Update, Delete) service endpoints based on those entities, streamlining API development and reducing boilerplate code."

 **CrudBuster**, allows you to quickly and flexibly generate CRUD (Create, Read, Update, Delete) endpoints in your ASP.NET Core applications.
 You can define your endpoints without relying on any interface by integrating your own service classes through delegates.